 In 2019, the State of Washington passed a law allowing cities like Seattle to retain local taxes, like sales tax, to maintain or provide new affordable housing.
 Under the law, the City will be allowed to retain \$4.5 million in local taxes per year for up to 20 years.
-This proposal allows the City to bond \$18 million, recognized in the 2020 LTGO Taxable Bond Fund (36710), and use about \$4 million in revenue from the first year, recognized in the Low-Income Housing Fund (16400), to build 175 units of Permanent Supportive Housing (PSH).
-Revenue in the subsequent years will pay down the debt and provide 20 years of operation and maintenance subsidies for these units.
+This proposal allows the City to bond \$18 million, recognized in the 2020 LTGO Taxable Bond Fund (36710), and use about \$4 million in revenue from the first year, recognized in the Low-Income Housing Fund (16400), to build 175 units.
+Revenue in the subsequent years will pay down the debt and provide operation and maintenance subsidies for any new Permanent Supportive Housing (PSH) units built for 20 years, including all units if needed.
 PSH units provide wraparound services for the most vulnerable of people, from social services to medical care.
 This strategy ensures all residents in the program stay housed.
 The Office of Housing's staff will absorb any administrative work for this proposal.